-Chronic heartburn could spur asthma in some patientsJanuary 25th, 2013 in Surgery /
+Chronic heartburn could spur asthma in some patientsJanuary 25, 2013 in Medicine & Health / Surgery

 (HealthDay)—Chronic heartburn is a major cause of asthma in adults, a new study suggests.